manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

     for regular updates, ensuring the national dataset remains current and accurately reflects the latest information.
      API access includes data supplied through OGC (Open Geospatial Consortium) standards such as WFS (Web Feature Service), as well as RESTful APIs.

-* **Direct download:**
+* **Self-service download:**
-    If an API is not feasible, datasets should be made available through a direct download link.
+    If an API access is not feasible, datasets should be made available through a self-service download link.
 This allows a PAN-NZ administrator to manually download the dataset.
 However, as it does not support automation, it is considered less efficient than API access.